 COVID-19 is caused by a member of the coronavirus family that’s a close cousin to the SARS and MERS viruses that have caused outbreaks in the past.
 The disease is caused by a virus called 2019-nCoV.
 Symptoms of this virus can include fever, runny nose, cough and breathing trouble.

-Most who are infected with the virus develop only mild disease.
-But some people, usually those with other medical complications, develop more severe symptoms, including pneumonia, which can be fatal.
+Most who are infected with the virus either do not develop symptoms or develop only mild symptoms.
+But some people, usually older adults or those with other medical complications, develop more severe symptoms.

 If you are experiencing symptoms of COVID-19 and may have had contact with a person with COVID-19:

 - call your health care provider or local public health department first before seeking medical care so that appropriate precautions can be taken